By Michelle Botes

 It all started when a Colombian born psychiatrist, Prof. Alfonso Caycedo, in 1960 became frustrated with the way traumatised war victims from World War II were treated.
 He wanted to find a better way of healing patients without the use of medicine or chemicals.
 He studied the Eastern principles extensively, combined it with his medical profession of psychiatry and developed the science, today known as Sophrology.

 Caycedo came to Switzerland to do research with Binswanger, a pioneer of phenomenology in the psychiatric world, there he met a Swiss doctor, Raymond Abrezol.

 Abrezol was intrigued by the method and ended up using it to coach the Swiss ski team to Olympic gold medals.

 He introduced this method into France and Switzerland and for many years, this discipline was only taught in French.
-In 2000.